Deborah-Digges/SDC-ND-term-1/P3-Behaviour-Cloning/README.md

 - CONV: Convolutional Layer
 - ELU: Exponential Linear Unit
-- FC: Fully Connected Layer
+- FC: Fully Connected Layer with ELU activation and dropout of 0.5

 Details of the dimensions of each layer can be seen in the code snippet below: